Atari, Inc. v. North American Philips Consumer Electronics Corp.: Facts

 Around 1980, numerous arcade games were being adapted for home consoles.
 Namco created the arcade game Pac-Man in Japan, which was adapted by Midway Manufacturing in America.
 The game became a mass market success, leading to game sequels, merchandising, and a cartoon.
 Just between October 1980 and December 1981, the game generated $150 million in sales.
 Atari licensed the rights to produce a home version of Pac-Man for the Atari 2600.
 Philips recognized the success of Pac-Man and attempted to create their own maze game, resulting in K.C.
 Munchkin! released in 1981.'
 K.C.
 Munchkin was released before Atari was able to publish their home version of Pac-Man, and highlighted the similarities to take advantage of consumer excitement.
 When the home version of Pac-Man was panned by critics and consumers, both K.C.
 Munchkin and the Magnavox Odyssey 2 were bolstered by the news.

 Pac-Man featured four ghosts chasing the titular Pac-Man, a yellow circular character eating his way through a maze.
 Pac-Man can eat hundreds of "dots" that line the pathways of a maze, as well as four larger dots called power capsules.
 Each round of play ends if one of the ghosts catches Pac-Man, but Pac-Man has a brief chance to eat a ghost if he consumes a power capsule.
 The player's goal is to reach a high score by consuming dots, fruit, and power capsules.

 K.C.
-Munchkin! was inspired by Pac-Man, with the programmer at Philips playing Pac-Man at least once before starting development.
-Both are maze-chase video games where the player directs their "gobbler" character to consume dots while avoiding monsters.
+Munchkin! was inspired by Pac-Man, with the programmer Ed Averett playing Pac-Man at least once before starting development.
+Both are maze chase video games where the player directs their "gobbler" character to consume dots while avoiding monsters.
 Both games also allow the character to eat the monster after consuming a power capsule, as well as similar scoring and game over conditions.
 However, there were several differences between the games, where Munchkin's maze shifted during gameplay, and the power-up "dots" moved to avoid being eaten.
 The games also feature different numbers and placement of dots, with Munckin featuring rectangular dots that are randomly placed.
 There are additional design differences between the characters, with Munchkin's character having horns and eyes, and appearing green instead of yellow.
 The monsters in Munchkins are also distinguished by their short antennae, though they have similar eyes and legs.

 Philips argued that K.C.
 Munchkin was "totally different".'
 Despite their differences, the public recognized many similarities between the games.
 The advertising for Munchkin openly compared the game to Pac-Man, and private investigators found that retailers were making the same comparisons to their customers.
 Both Atari and Midway sued Philips for copyright infringement, also filing a motion for a preliminary injunction to halt sales of Munchkin.